by Megan Stals

 How to save money on brokerage fees?

 It is important to do your research and find the right investing platform with fees that you are happy to pay.
 It can also come down to the type of investor you are, casual investors that are infrequently purchasing stocks will not pay a lot of brokerage fees.
-But the types of investors that are trading every day will see the cost of brokerage fees creeping up, so it’s crucial that you're not paying over $10 for each trade you place.

 For example, let’s say you have $10,000 you would like to invest.

-Investing $10,000 through Stake in one lump sum investment would cost you just $3 brokerage.
+Investing $10,000 through Stake in one lump sum would cost you just $3 brokerage.
 If however, you intended to dollar cost average it out over 10 trades of $1,000 each, this would add up to $30 in brokerage.

 To use this same example at another platform with higher brokerage costs, it could amount to $19.95 for a single lump sum trade or $50 brokerage over 10 individual trades.

 Your personal financial circumstances, investment goals and risk appetite will be factors when discovering the right investment platform for your needs.
+Check out the investment return calculator and use the brokerage fee tool to see how much you could save on fees with Stake.

 How much should I pay in brokerage fees?